Nonlinear Model Order Reduction of Dynamical Systems in Process Engineering: Review and Comparison: Reduced modeling of chemical processes

 \subsubsection{Distillation columns}

 Detailed distillation column models typically include stage-by-stage differential energy, mass, and possibly momentum balances \cite{Howard.1970}.
 Common simplifying assumptions are ideally mixed stages with no diffusion effects, thermodynamic vapor-liquid equilibrium, and quasi-stationary pressure and enthalpy dynamics of both phases \cite{Ranzi.1988,Roffel.2000}.
 These assumptions rely on time-scale assumptions and may be regarded as a heuristic application of SPT, rendering such mechanistic models already reduced.
-However, these models are often too expensive for online applications and therefore require MOR \cite{Abdullah.2007, Schulze.2021}.
+However, these models are often too expensive for online applications and therefore require MOR \cite{Abdullah.2007,Schulze.2021}.

-Early applications of MOR to columns are found in \cite{Wong.1980, Cho.1983b} for COL and \cite{Gilles.1980} for COMP.
-As mentioned above, when applying COL, the collocation points do not necessarily correspond to physical separation stages, i.e., can be pseudo-stages.
+Early applications of MOR to columns are found in \cite{Wong.1980,Cho.1983b} for COL and \cite{Gilles.1980} for COMP.
+As mentioned above, when applying COL, the collocation points do not necessarily correspond to physical separation stages, {\ie}, can be pseudo-stages.
 Moreover, constructing COL models based on a log-transformed FOM can improve model accuracy \cite{Cao.2016}.

 Using SPT, \cite{Benallou.1986} derives a widely applicable COMP model form and shows a higher accuracy over COL. The COMP ROMs therein combine dynamic compartment balances and quasi-stationary stage models.
 The separation stage whose differential balances are replaced by compartment balances is termed sensitivity stage.
-The appearance of a non-physical IR depends on the number of compartments and the position of the sensitivity stages \cite{Horton.1991, Huang.1993}.
-However, avoiding an IR may limit the degree of order reduction.
-On the other hand, the particular structure of COMP models, featuring large sets of neighboring quasi-stationary stage models, enables hyperreduction via steady-state shortcut methods, e.g., FUG shortcut \cite{Diwekar.1994} or group methods \cite{Kamath.2010,Ecker.2019}.
-Typically, these shortcuts have fewer parameters than universal regressors (e.g., ANNs) and are less prone to overfitting.
+The appearance of a non-physical {inverse response} depends on the number of compartments and the position of the sensitivity stages \cite{Horton.1991,Huang.1993}.
+However, avoiding an {inverse response} may limit the degree of order reduction.
+On the other hand, the particular structure of COMP models, featuring large sets of neighboring quasi-stationary stage models, enables hyperreduction via steady-state shortcut methods, {\eg}, FUG shortcut \cite{Diwekar.1994} or group methods \cite{Kamath.2010,Ecker.2019}.
+Typically, these shortcuts have fewer parameters than universal regressors ({\eg}, ANNs) and are less prone to overfitting.
 On the other hand, ANNs can reach almost arbitrary precision \cite{Schafer.2019}.